-(In case you’re wondering: Internet access does not equal web accessibility, although they sound similar.)
+(In case you are wondering: Internet access does not equal web accessibility, although they sound similar.)

 The Americans with Disabilities Act (ADA) is a law designed to prevent discrimination against individuals with disabilities.
-Title III of the ADA mandates that all business open to the public are required to remove barriers to access.
+Title III of the act mandates that all businesses open to the public are required to remove barriers to access.
 Some courts have ruled that websites are “places of public accommodation,” and therefore must comply with accessibility guidelines.
-And an increasing number of organizations are being sued for not having accessible websites.

 So, what does ADA compliance mean for websites?
-It means that copy, video, images, guided tours, forms, the like button–it should all be made accessible.
+It means that copy, video, images, guided tours, forms, like buttons, and more should all be made accessible.
 Let’s break down the different types of impairments and how a website can meet each of their needs.

 Types of Impairments

-This is often where our mind goes when we think of people who may have issues navigating a website.
-Visual impairments can range from mild vision loss to total blindness.
-Color blindness falls into this category as well.
+Visual impairment is often where our mind goes first when thinking of people who may have issues navigating a website.
+This disability can range from mild vision loss to total blindness.

 Any type of hearing loss or deafness is considered an auditory impairment, including the use of a hearing aid.
 Though these individuals may have perfect vision, any video or audio on a site could be lost to them, as they are unable to properly hear the content.